top of page

 The Program

-Now in its 16th year, the overall goal of this intensive two-week course is to examine the contemporary circumstances of the African Diaspora in Europe.
+Now in its 17th year, the overall goal of this intensive two-week course is to examine the contemporary circumstances of the African Diaspora in Europe.
 We explore the origins of Black Europe and investigate the impact of the historical and colonial legacies of European countries on policies, practices, and legislation today.
-Our primary point of departure is to evaluate the experiences and activities of Black people in Europe as citizens, in opposition to the assumptions made by most governments, universities, and policymakers in Europe.
+Our primary point of departure is to evaluate the experiences and activities of Black people in Europe as citizens, in opposition to the assumptions made by most governments, universities, and policymakers in Europe, that Black people are mainly immigrants.

 This course addresses the dimensions of race and ethnic relations that are unique to Europe, examining the ways that conceptions of the “other” are institutionalized and reproduced: the rise of xenophobia in various EU countries; issues such as global racisms, everyday racism, and epistemic racism; the legal definitions and discourse surrounding the conceptualized “other”; and the ways each country has dealt with issues of race and national identity.
 We foreground the actions, activities, and mobilization of Black people and community organizations in Black Europe.
 The interactions of race, class, gender, and sexuality on the lives of Black people in Europe are central analytics.
 Students and scholars from the social sciences and humanities, policymakers and community activists, and those active in Black and multiracial organisations and NGOs working against racism and xenophobia in Europe are encouraged to apply.